 Most influencers will earn very little at first.
 But as they build their audiences and make more connections in the food community, they’ll find more opportunities to earn from collaborations and sponsorships.

 Still, not all influencers get into the field to make money.
 Some just share for fun.
-If you’re a cook or chef, maybe a foray into the influencer world could be a fun creative outlet!
+If you’re a cook or chef, a foray into the influencer world could be a fun creative outlet!

-Being an influencer means you’re in charge of your own career — who you work with, what your rates are, and what you choose to promote.
+Being an influencer means you’re in charge of your own career—who you work with, what your rates are, and what you choose to promote.
 That kind of freedom is exciting, but it also means you shoulder all the responsibility.

 The more you know about food, the more easily you’ll be able to speak with authority about recipes and dishes.
-A degree or diploma from culinary school can be a great way to learn more about food and cooking, and support your foodie influencer dreams!
+A degree or diploma from culinary school can be a great way to learn more about food and cooking, and support your food influencer dreams!

 If you’d like to learn more about some exciting careers in food, try these articles next!

 - Starting a Career as a Food Stylist

 - 5 Alternative Careers Out of Culinary School

 - How to Become a Holistic Nutritionist